Skip to main content

 Attending either the in-person or virtual Access to Excellence program will allow you to have a clearer understanding of Willamette’s campus community and feel confident in your ultimate college choice.

-The $500 enrollment deposit is waived for any student who participates in the in-person or virtual A2E program if they choose to enroll for fall 2023 entry.
+The $500 enrollment deposit is waived for any student who participates in the in-person or virtual A2E program if they choose to enroll for fall 2024 entry.

-Students accepted to an in-person A2E program will receive a travel grant that covers the cost of travel to and from campus, including up to two nights of hotel accommodations, air travel, ground transportation (mileage reimbursement, bus, train), and food for the student and one guest.
+Students accepted to an in-person A2E program will receive a travel grant that covers the cost of travel to and from campus, including up to two nights of overnight accommodations, air travel, ground transportation (mileage reimbursement, bus, train), and food for the student and one guest.

 • I was selected to attend an A2E fly-in program.
 What happens next?

-Application review and notification will begin January 6, 2023.
+Application review and notification will begin January 5, 2024.
 A2E applicants can expect to receive notification within two weeks of their application.

 Students will be notified by email to submit a registration form, which will include information regarding preferred travel plans.